 Ehrlichiosis and Rocky Mountain Spotted fever can be transmitted within 3 to 6 hours following attachment but can take up to 96 hours.

 Babesiosis transmission has generally been considered a slower transmission (2 to 3 days) as compared to other tick-borne pathogens, but one study found it to occur within 8 hours.

 Anaplasmosis transmission occurs 24 to 48 hours after attachment and feeding begins.

 Lyme disease requires 24 to 48 hours of feeding before a host is infected.

 Watch for Ticks and Use Preventatives

 If you’ve found a tick (or several) on your pets, it means that ticks are in your environment.
-Be vigilant about checking your pets and yourself for ticks regularly and take precautions to keep ticks out of your yard.
+Be vigilant about checking your pets (especially after outdoor trips) and yourself for ticks regularly, and take precautions to keep ticks out of your yard.

 Also, talk to your veterinarian about safe and effective tick preventatives for your pets.
 There really are some safe, highly effective, and easy-to-administer tick preventatives for pets available these days!
 Read more tips for preventing tick-borne diseases.